kidanger/Drystal/doc/api.rst

 .. _drystal-stop:
 .. lua:function:: stop()

-   Stop execution of drystal.
+   Stops the execution of drystal.

 .. _drystal-reload:
 .. lua:function:: reload()

-   Reload the current game.
-This can be useful during the development in native build.
+   Reloads the current game.
+This can be useful during the development on your desktop.

    .. note:: F3 also reloads the game.